3 Tips to Reach Your Summer Health Goals

 If that’s the way you feel, you are not alone!

-The truth is, it’s really hard to keep up the motivation for self-improvement when so much is changing and uncertain.
+The truth is, it’s tough to maintain motivation for self-improvement when so much is changing and uncertain.

 And while this calls for giving yourself a certain amount of grace, it’s also a good case study for why we can’t depend on motivation to get things done.